568 370 28 5

 Lastly, assess your personal health.
 As we age, our immune system changes.
 What didn’t bother us years ago today might give us issues.
 If you are experiencing fatigue, problems breathing, allergic reactions, etc. best to assess what you can do safely and ask for help / avoid those cleaning tasks that might give you a health scare.

-Note: But we know you won’t do that (your a DIYer).
+Note: But we know you won’t do that (you’re a DIYer).
 So if you have a DIYer in your family and don’t want to visit them in the hospital, a little intervention might be in order.

 Need Some Help?